20 Examples of Common Sales Objections & Responses (2024)

 What is a sales objection?

-A sales objection is an explicit indication from a prospect that prevents them from purchasing your product or service.
-Sales reps often view this as a rejection, however, it’s an opportunity to learn more about your customer and meet their reservations with well-thought-out rebuttals.
+Sales reps often view this as a rejection.
+However, it’s an opportunity to learn more about your customers and meet their reservations with well-thought-out rebuttals.

-Objections vs. obstructions: what are the differences?
+Objections vs. obstructions: What are the differences?

 Brainstorming rebuttals for sales objections isn’t the only challenge B2B sales reps face.
 You’ll also experience obstructions.